fzerocentral/fzerocentral/rules/climax.md

 1. (Optional) If you want to use an existing save data with everything unlocked, you can download the following file and place it in the same folder as your ROM with the same name as your ROM: [https://drive.google.com/file/d/16BbTwqw1vAPY2U8EUfa3ueQ0g-h2BJOz/view?usp=sharing](https://drive.google.com/file/d/16BbTwqw1vAPY2U8EUfa3ueQ0g-h2BJOz/view?usp=sharing)

-## Save State Rules for Runs Submitted to Ladder
+## Save State Rules

-When submitting runs to the FZC ladder, save states or restore points may only be used as described below.
-If save states/restore points are used anywhere else other than as described below, the player doing so will have their associated time removed.
+When submitting runs to the FZC ladder, save states, restore points, etc. may only be used as described below.

 **3-Laps:** Before the countdown of the 3-lap attempt first starts.